brunj7/reproducible-dataviz/README.md

 ## Session

-This training will be hold on Monday, October 1 from 1:30pm - 5:00pm
+This training will be held on Monday, October 1, 2018 from 1:30pm - 5:00pm

 Here to register: http://sched.co/FYq5